Energy Transfer: History

 The company was founded by Kelcy Warren and Ray Davis in 1996.
 In 2011, Energy Transfer and Regency Energy Partners formed a joint venture to purchase midstream assets from Louis Dreyfus Highbridge Energy for $2 billion, now known as Castleton Commodities International.

 In October 2012, Sunoco, Inc., became a wholly owned subsidiary of the company.
 It acquired the general partner interests, 100% of the incentive distribution rights, and a 32.4% limited partnership interest in Sunoco Logistics Partners L.P., which operates a geographically diverse portfolio of crude oil and refined products pipelines, terminating and crude oil acquisition and marketing assets.
 The same year it acquired Southern Union Company which added more than 20,000 miles of gathering and transportation pipeline to its portfolio.

 In August 2014, the company acquired Susser Holdings Corporation, which operated Stripes Convenience Stores, a chain of 580 stores located in Texas, New Mexico, and Oklahoma, which were re-branded under the Sunoco and A-Plus names.

 In January 2015, the company acquired Regency Energy Partners for $11 billion.
-During the same year, the company also agreed to purchase Williams Cos. for around $32.6 billion.
-The acquisition expanded Energy Transfer Partners' U.S. network of natural-gas pipelines.
+During the same year, the company also agreed to purchase Williams for around $32.6 billion, however the acquisition was terminated by Energy Transfer in June 2016.
+Energy Transfer was later ordered to pay Williams a breakup fee of $410 million.

 In October 2018, Energy Transfer Equity completed its acquisition of Energy Transfer Partners, simplifying the partnership as one operating entity known as Energy Transfer LP.
 In September 2019, the company acquired SemGroup for $5 billion.
 In January 2020, former Energy Secretary Rick Perry rejoined the company's board.

 In August 2023, it was announced Energy Transfer had signed a definitive agreement to acquire its Houston-headquartered rival, Crestwood Equity Partners for approximately $7.1 billion.
+The acquisition of Houston-headquartered Crestwood Equity Partners was completed in early 2025, further expanding Energy Transfer’s midstream footprint.

+In 2025, Energy Transfer announced the Desert Southwest Pipeline, a 516 mile natural gas project connecting the Permian Basin to markets in Arizona and New Mexico, expected to be operational in 2029.